KuroshFarsimadan/RMIUDPCourseRegistrationSystem/README.md

 # RMIUDPCourseRegistrationSystem

 A small project for RMI + UDP testing purposes.
+(This project has deliberate synchronization problem.
+Check V2 for a proper thread management)

 Below I will try to update and cover the future implementation ideas, which were not stated in the design document and I will try to constantly update this section.